MAHADEV-J/FISA-rFDynHUD/README.md

 For more information, follow me on Twitter: https://twitter.com/jaybeebrtweets.
 I (sometimes) comment on my progress there.

 ## To-do list
-* Add car numbers and class circles to fastest lap widget (HIGH PRIORITY)
 * Look into why the fastest lap widget apparently doesn't always show driver data correctly
+* Create individual car timing widget
 * Make weather widget a part of timing tower widget (medium low priority)
 * Make timing tower disappear on formation lap (low priority)
 * Deepen investigation into what is causing the game to crash sometimes